stardusteight-d4c/youtube-interface/README.md

 )}
 ```

-For this to be possible, as long as `hasMore` is `true`, the component will continue to call the function that will request the data, only this time it passes the argument "true", which is the value used inside `getHomePageVideos` in the `isNext parameter : boolean`, so the request is performed with the optional `pageToken` parameter that requests the new page with 20 more items.
+For this to be possible, as long as `hasMore` is `true`, the component will continue to call the function that will request the data, only this time it passes the argument "true", which is the value used inside `getHomePageVideos` in the `isNext parameter: boolean`, so the request is performed with the optional `pageToken` parameter that requests the new page with 20 more items.

 ```tsx
 next={() => dispatch(getHomePageVideos(true))} // fetchData new data